 All-of-us Express Children's Theatre is always seeking talented youth participants!
 No previous training or experience is required to audition.
 There is no fee to audition, but there are participation fees.
+For productions during the school year, children between the ages of 9-18 can audition.
+For productions during the summer, children between the ages of 6-18 can audition.

 Complimentary scripts can be checked out at the East Lansing Hannah Community Center front desk.
 A $10 deposit is required and the script must be returned no later than one week before auditions begin.
 The late fee is .25 cents per day.